 CCBs block the action of voltage-gated L-type calcium channels, which are found in vascular and cardiac tissue.
 Within vascular smooth muscle, L-type channels permit the entry of calcium ions leading to contraction and subsequent vasoconstriction.
 Dihydropyridine CCBs inhibit this influx of calcium ions and induce vasodilatation, which reduces the peripheral vascular resistance.

-The antihypertensive effects of thiazide diuretics are due to vasodilation, not diuretic action.
+The mechanism of the antihypertensive effects of thiazide diuretics are poorly understood.